 For background execution:

-- With the source data on the left, type the text element we want to extract in the first row.
+- With the source cells on the left, type the text element we want to extract in the first row of the first column (cell B2 in the screenshot below).

 Nothing will happen yet.